grammyjs/website/site/docs/plugins/commands.md

 Add as many as you want!
 The plugin will take care of registering them for you when you call `myCommands.setCommands`.

-For convenience grammY exports a `LanguageCodes` enum-like object, that you can use for a more idiomatic approach:
+For convenience, grammY exports a `LanguageCodes` enum-like object that you can use for a more idiomatic approach:

 ::: code-group